 So, what is Charlie Hebdo?

-Most of the murdered cartoonist have been famous for 40+ years and have been published in many of the leading newspapers/magazines in France.
+Most of the cartoonists who were murdered had been famous for 40+ years and had cartoons published in many of the leading newspapers/magazines in France.
 One of them, Cabu, was even part of a children’s morning show that EVERY French person my age was raised on: Recré A2! (he then drew PC cartoons for it of course).

 Charlie Hebdo made cartoons about EVERYONE: the president, the pope, the Front National, homosexuals, homophobes, the rich, the poor, Obama, and of course what they are mostly known for right now: the muslim faith.
 No one was ever spared, everyone was fair game.